 - Where to stay in Zion: hotels, motels and camping in Zion

 - Best images of Zion: our selection of the best photos of Zion

 - Zion National Park Map: with all the points of interest mentioned in this article

 HOW TO GET TO ZION NATIONAL PARK

 As public transportation in the United States is quite inefficient, the best way to get to Zion Canyon is by renting a car.

-Zion Canyon has two entrances by car, the East entrance, and the South entrance.
+Zion Canyon has two car entrances at the east and the south.
 We will use one or the other depending on where we come from.

-In the east access, if you use a large vehicle, (more than 7.8 feet wide or 11,5 feet high) keep in mind that you must buy a special permit to cross The Zion-Mount Carmel Tunnel.
-This tunnel is quite narrow and double-directional, so with the permit, they will cut the traffic and let you ride at the middle of the two ways.
-The price is $ 15 and you can use it twice, to enter the park and to exit.
+If you enter the east access with a large vehicle (7.8+ feet wide or 11.5+ feet high), keep in mind that you must buy a special permit to cross The Zion-Mount Carmel Tunnel.
+This tunnel is narrow and bi-directional, but with the permit, they will stop traffic and let you ride in the middle over both lanes.
+The cost is $15 and you can use it to enter and exit the park.
 More information here.

 HOW TO GET TO ZION FROM LAS VEGAS

-The closest international airport to Zion National Park is Las Vegas.
-There is a 167 miles distance between Zion and Las Vegas, so it will only take about 3 hours to get there.
-To go to Zion from Las Vegas we will get in through the south entrance.
+The closest international airport to Zion National Park is in Las Vegas.
+The distance between Zion and Las Vegas is 167 miles, so it will only take about 3 hours to get here.
+From Las Vegas, we will enter Zion through the south entrance.